Cyclic image generation using chaotic dynamics: Results

 \subsubsection{Lyapunov spectrum}

 As observed above, the trajectories of the generated images do not converge to fixed points or periodic points but instead generate various images.
 This diverse image generation is not possible with simple dynamics such as fixed-point or periodic attractors, suggesting the presence of chaotic dynamics.
 To determine whether chaotic dynamics are present, the Lyapunov exponent, which quantifies the chaotic characteristics of the trajectory of the dynamical system produced by the generator $G$, was estimated numerically.
 In the numerical calculations, we used the method described in the subsection entitled ``Chaotic dynamics and Lyapunov exponents,'' which involves calculating the Jacobian matrix and utilizing Gram--Schmidt orthonormalization to estimate all the Lyapunov exponents (called the Lyapunov spectrum).
-The spectrum was estimated by calculating the exponents from 980 trajectories of length 2000 and taking the sample mean to obtain the full set of Lyapunov exponents.
-To remove the transient period, we first applied the mapping 2000 times to the initial images, and then used the subsequent 2000-step time series $\{x_{2000}, \ldots , x_{3999} \}$ to estimate the Lyapunov exponents.
+The spectrum was estimated by calculating the exponents from $980$ trajectories of length $2000$ and taking the sample mean to obtain the full set of Lyapunov exponents.
+To remove the transient period, we first applied the mapping $2000$ times to the initial images, and then used the subsequent 2000-step time series $\{x_{2000}, \ldots , x_{3999} \}$ to estimate the Lyapunov exponents.

-\nameref{S4_Fig} shows the histograms of the first five Lyapunov exponents calculated for each of the 980 trajectories.
+\nameref{S5_Fig} shows the histograms of the first five Lyapunov exponents calculated for each of the 980 trajectories.
 The histograms exhibit unimodal Gaussian-like distributions, suggesting that these trajectories converge to the same attractor without multi-stability.
 Therefore, it is reasonable to average these values to estimate the Lyapunov exponents.

 Fig~\ref{fig:lyapunov} shows all the spectrum values, with the inset showing an enlarged view of the first 15 Lyapunov exponents.
-The first five Lyapunov exponents are definitely positive, and the largest Lyapunov exponent is estimated to be about 0.340.
+The first seven Lyapunov exponents are definitely positive, and the largest Lyapunov exponent is estimated to be about 0.340.
 The presence of these positive Lyapunov exponents indicates that the generated trajectories exhibit sensitive dependence on initial conditions and are chaotic, suggesting that the chaotic attractor generates various images.
+Most Lyapunov exponents are negative except for the seven largest.
+The phenomenon of most exponents becoming negative is commonly observed in large-scale, high-dimensional dynamical systems where the dimension of the attractor is considerably smaller than the dimension of the system's phase space~\cite{kaneko2001book,engelken2023lyapunov,kobayashi2024lyapunov}.